kristinemlarson/gnssrefl/tests/first_drivethru.md

 Make the requested environment variables.

-Put CRXRNX in the EXE are area.
+Put CRX2RNX in the EXE are area.
 Make sure it is executable

 There are use cases in the **gnssrefl** documentation that you can try.